ROC-HCI/UR-FUNNY/README.md

 word_embedding_list.pkl has the list of word embeddings of all unique words that are present in the UR-FUNNY dataset.
 We use the **word indexes** from this list as language feature.
 Later we can use these **word indexes** to retrive the glove embedding of those words.
 We followed this approach to reduce the space.
 Because same word appears multiple times.

-word_embedding_indexes_sdk.pkl contains a dictionary.
+language_sdk.pkl contains a dictionary.
 All the keys are the **id** of the humor / not humor video segments.
+This **id** wll also match with raw video name.

 The structure of the dictionary: